nLab tangle

 Idea

-The notion generalizes to that of mm-tangles in dimension nn, which are mm-manifolds with corners embedded in the nn-cube such that their corners are appropriately embedded in the nn-cube’s boundary.
+The notion of tangles generalizes to that of mm-tangles in dimension nn, which are mm-manifolds with corners embedded into the nn-cube such that their corners are appropriately embedded in the cube’s boundary.
+In this sense ordinary tangles are the 1-tangles in 3-space.

 As usual, this suffers from being associative only up to an ambient isotopy.
 Thus, one can either take ambient isotopy classes of such embeddings, obtaining a 1-category of tangles, or instead turn tangles into an (∞,1)-category, in which case morphisms ABA\to B will encode the whole homotopy type of the space of embeddings described above.